heig-vd-tweb2017/improved-github-analytics-client/README.md

 # Project - Improved Github Analytics
 This project is conducted for the course "TWEB-2017", at HEIG-VD, Switzerland.

-* Teacher: Olivier Liechti.
+* Teacher: Olivier Liechti
-* Authors: Ludovic Delafontaine & Michela Zucca.
+* Authors: Ludovic Delafontaine & Michela Zucca

 ## Foreword
 This is an improved version of the original Github Analytics project you can find [here](https://heig-vd-tweb2017.github.io/github-analytics-client).
 The following elements have changed or have been improved: